Peak Performers is an Austin based staffing agency.

 How often do I get paid?
 And when will my first payday be?

 Peak Performers temporary employees are paid on a weekly basis.
-Your paycheck is issued each Friday and reflects the previous week’s hours you worked.
+Your paycheck is received each Friday and reflects the previous week’s hours you worked.
 So: you will be paid on the Friday following your first week of work.

 Can my temporary job become permanent?
 What can I do to make that happen?